 WildBound is an innovative sustainability education and consulting venture founded in 2017.
-Through nature-immersive learning expeditions, sustainability consulting, and nature inspired public communication projects, WildBound aims to inspire sustainability leadership from youth to business and policy leaders to the general public.
+Through nature-immersive learning expeditions, sustainability consulting, and nature-inspired public communication projects, WildBound aims to inspire sustainability leadership from youth to business and policy leaders to the general public.

 We envision a world where humans can live in harmony with nature.
 With our core framework of inner and outer regeneration, WildBound cultivates a new generation of leaders for our planet.
 In collaboration with internationally renowned scientists, educators, practitioners and artists, we build a vibrant and diverse “sustainable forest”, promoting resilience and innovation in the transition to a more sustainable world.